stsyn/derpibooruscripts/README.md

 // @require      https://github.com/stsyn/derpibooruscripts/raw/master/YouBooru/libs/YouBooruSettings0.lib.js
 ```

 You **must not** do that if your script has run-at property set as **document-start**.
+You should provide to end users a link for a standalone version or just believe, that they have any other script which integrated YDB:S as a library.

 #### Usage
-Threre is sample code of implementing settings by using YDB:S:
+Threre is a sample code of implementing settings by using YDB:S:
 ``` javascript
 if (window._YDB_public == undefined) window._YDB_public = {};
 if (window._YDB_public.settings == undefined) window._YDB_public.settings = {};